alumet-dev/user-book/src/start/run.md

 The first line contains the name of the columns.
 Here is what they mean.

 - `metric`: the unique name of the metric that has been measured.
-With the default configuration of the `csv` plugin, the unit of the metric is appended to its name in the CSV.
+With the default configuration of the `csv` plugin, the unit of the metric is appended to its name in the CSV (see [Common plugin options](config.md#output-formatting-options)).
 For instance, `process_cpu_time` is in milliseconds.
 Some metrics, such as `kernel_n_procs_running`, have no unit, they're numbers without a dimension.
 - `timestamp`: when the measurement has been obtained.
 Timestamps are serialized as [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6) date+time values with nanosecond resolution, in the UTC timezone (hence the `Z` at the end).
 - `value`: the value of the measurement.
 For instance, `kernel_n_procs_running` has a value of `6` at `2025-04-25T15:08:53.949919481`.
 - `resource_kind` and `resource_id` indicate the "resource" that this measurement is about.
 It's usually a piece of hardware.
 The special data `local_machine` (with an empty value for the resource id) means that this measurement is about the entire system.
 If a CPU-related plugin was enabled, it would have produced measurements with a resource kind of `cpu_package` and a resource id corresponding to that package.